ElizaLo/Machine-Learning/P2/README.md

 _**h<sub>𝜽</sub>(x) = 𝜽<sub>0</sub> + 𝜽<sub>1</sub>x<sub>1</sub> + 𝜽<sub>2</sub>x<sub>2</sub> + 𝜽<sub>3</sub>x<sub>3</sub> = 𝜽<sub>0</sub> + 𝜽<sub>1</sub>(size) + 𝜽<sub>2</sub>(size)<sup>2</sup> + 𝜽<sub>3</sub>(size)<sup>3</sup>**_.

-- [ ] **!** One important thing to keep in mind is, if you choose your features this way then feature scaling becomes very important.
+- [x] One important thing to keep in mind is, if you choose your features this way then feature scaling becomes very important.

 _For example_, if _**x<sub>1</sub>**_ has range 1-1'000 then range of _**x<sub>1</sub><sup>2</sup>**_ becomes 1-1'000'000 and that of _**x<sub>1</sub><sup>3</sup>**_ becomes 1-1'000'000'000.